mwaseem75/DataSetProj/README.md

 * Functionality to Import data into CSV, Excel or PDF Format.
 * Responsive web application to view the status of Dataset.
 * All datasets can be imported or removed by single command.
+* Use of %SQL_Diag.Result and %SQL_Diag.Message tables with LOAD DATA

 ## Recommendation
  * Read related documentations [LOAD DATA (SQL)](https://irisdocs.intersystems.com/iris20212/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_loaddata).